joaquinsanchezgomez/ECOB2000econometrics/README.md

     educational attainments in different neighborhoods in the city.
 Are there surprises for you?

-    _It is the first time I used PUMS, and I found to many variables that could usefull to build socio-economic indicators for New York City.
+    _It is the first time I used PUMS, and I found too many variables that could usefull to build socio-economic indicators for New York City.
 For example we can see the average income by neighborhood and matching it with ethnical and racial characterictics; this is the main input to draw